When is $A + x A =\mathbb{R}$: Subrings and Subfields

 So each $y\in K\setminus F$ satisfies a polynomial over $F$.
 Let $D_n$ denote the set of elements in $K$ whose minimal polynomial over $F$ is of degree at most $n$, this is an analytic set and $\bigcup_{n\in \mathbb{N}}D_n=K$.
 In particular, $D_n$ is measurable by Fact~\ref{Jech}.
-It is clearly that $D_n$ is closed under multiplying by $-1$.
+It is clear that $D_n$ is closed under multiplication by $-1$.
 Note further that the difference of 2 elements of degree at most $n$ over $F$ has degree at most $n^2$.
 Moreover, there must be $n$ such that $\mu(D_n)>0$ where $\mu$ denote the Haar measure on $K$.
-So $D_{n^2}=K$ by Steinhaus theorem for Haar measure on locally compact groups (see \cite{MR308368}).
+So $D_{n^2}=K$ by the Steinhaus theorem for Haar measure on locally compact groups (see \cite{MR308368}).
 This means that any element in $K/F$ is of degree at most $n$ for some $n\in\mathbb{N}$.
-By primitive element theorem, we have that $[K:F]$ is at most $n$, a contradiction to Lemma~\ref{lem:finite}. \end{proof}
+By the primitive element theorem, we have that $[K:F]$ is at most $n$.
+Then by Lemma~\ref{lem:finite}, $K=F$, a contradiction. \end{proof}